MPrin in platform component upgrades

 A high pressure sodium streetlight at dusk.
 Photo (cc) Famartin courtesy Wikimedia Commons.

-Both of these problems have technical solutions that became available after the current HPS lights were installed.
-That’s why we can view them as arising from technical debt.
-Zion had investigated resolving the light pollution problem, but couldn’t find an affordable solution.
+Because both of these problems have technical solutions that became available after the current HPS lights were installed, they can be viewed as arising from technical debt.
+Zion had investigated resolving the light pollution problem, but could not find a solution it could afford.
 Time passed.
-When LED streetlights became widely available, Zion investigated retiring its HPS lights.
-They found an LED lighting system that was dimmable on a block-by-block basis using a wireless control system.
-By retiring the technical debt associated with the HPS lights, Zion was able to afford retiring the technical debt associated with its un-dimmable lighting system.
+When LED street lights became widely available, Zion investigated retiring its HPS lights, and found an LED lighting system that was dimmable on a block-by-block basis using a wireless control system.
+By retiring the technical debt associated with the HPS lights, Zion was able to afford retiring the technical debt associated with its one-size-fits-all un-dimmable lighting system.

 Zion was able to afford to retire both forms of technical debt at once because of the way they interacted, even though retiring them one at a time would have been too expensive.